Darth-Apple/MyBB-Theme-Patcher/readme.txt

   INSTALLING NEW THEMES
 --------------------------------------

  - Each time this plugin is run, it will fix all existing themes on your MyBB install (as needed).
 However, it cannot patch future themes unless the patch is run again.
-If you install a new theme that has not been updated for MyBB 1.8.16 (or newer), simply deactivate and reactivate this plugin to patch again.
+If you install a new theme that has not been updated for MyBB 1.8.16 (or newer), simply deactivate and reactivate this plugin to patch your new theme.

  - You may safely run this plugin as many times as needed.
 It will automatically skip any themes that have already been fixed (either manually or by the developer).